Deadsy: Reformation (2018–2024)

+Style and influencesNew Noise Magazine described Deadsy as being part of a short-lived movement in rock music which the magazine called "Undercore", a synthesis of glam, goth and synth-rock with science fiction.
+Additionally, Deadsy has also been categorized as electronic rock, gothic rock, gothic metal, industrial rock, art rock, doom metal, new wave and nu metal.Metro defined Deadsy by an "authentic retro sound" that features analog keyboard synthesizer playing described as "dramatic", as well as "bristling synth guitars."
+The Dallas Observer said that the band "turns early-'80s synth-pop into a gory prep-school horror show".
+AllMusic described Deadsy as "bringing the flair of prog rock to the crushing grind of '90s metal and industrial".
+The band's music incorporates "metallic glam doom and even heavy prog".
+Elijah Blue Allman sings in a baritone vocal style that has been described as "seductive" and "full of strength and sexy masculinity".
+Deadsy was influenced by Bauhaus, Type O Negative, Gary Numan and David Bowie, as well non-musical influences: "NES-era futurism, B-movie pulp (This Island Earth), and aristocratic gloom".

-Allman has often called the band an "art project" complete with a manifesto and visual iconography.
-The band was once described as "monied prep school secret society crossed with teenage fascist group."
+The band was once described as a "monied prep school secret society crossed with [a] teenage fascist group."
 Each band member represents one element or "entity" that drives human society.
 Each entity is also represented by their own color and unique appearance.
-Many of the multi-color ideas were influenced directly from the 1955 film This Island Earth.
 Blue represented International Klein Blue and academia, Puro represented green and leisure, Hawkey represented yellow and science and medicine, Bost represented grey and war, and Riker represented red and horror.
 The band members also carry a white plastic chain accessory.
 Blue and Hawkey, former students at Maine's Hyde School, stated being "fascinated by Skull and Bones and other secret societies and all that stuff that people are very curious about that create an air of mystique".
 Blue continued by saying: "I often call this band 'a perversion of privilege'."
+The band's lyrics derive "symbolism and metaphor from the pages of literature and history, with repeated references to Urantia".

+Several bands have cited Deadsy as influential, including Cities Aviv, Zetra, and Vision Eternel.